JCSDA-internal/bufrlib/README.md

 #### Environment variables
 Certain environment variables are respected by CMake when initially generating a build system in a new build directory.
-Each environment variable will contribute its setting to the appropriate CMake cache variable(s).
-This is generally done by appending and environment variables will not overwrite default settings for the CMake cache variables.
+Each environment variable will append its value onto the default values of the appropriate CMake cache variable(s).
+To completely override any CMake defualt values for compiler flags, use the appropriate CMake cache variables instead.

-Environment variables generally only have an effect when creating a new build directory for the first time.
-Once CMake has generated the build system in a directory, subsequent re-generation of the build system using `cmake` on the same directory will not take into account any changes to environment variables because their effect has already been stored in the appropriate CMake cache variable.

-The following environment variables are of general use for configuring custom builds
  * [`FC`](https://cmake.org/cmake/help/latest/envvar/FC.html) - Fortran compiler (full path to executable or name of executable on PATH).
    * Sets: `CMAKE_Fortran_COMPILER`
  * [`CC`](https://cmake.org/cmake/help/latest/envvar/CC.html) - C compiler (full path to executable or name of executable on PATH).